moustafaomar/DB/README.md

 ## License

-The The Unlicense.
-Please see [License File](LICENSE.md) for more information.

-## PHP Package Boilerplate

-This package was generated using the [PHP Package Boilerplate](https://laravelpackageboilerplate.com).
+The DB package is open-source software licensed under the MIT license.